Fonterra lifts milk price forecast, economy in for $13.2b boost - NZ Herald

 The Chilean business, which is being divested, continued to improve but tightening margins and weaker local currency in other markets had impacted the consumer business.

-"In our ingredients channel (business) we're seeing margins in our longer-term pricing contracts return to more normal levels, which has helped push total group gross margin up from the last quarter last year," said Hurrell.
+"In our ingredients channel [business] we're seeing margins in our longer-term pricing contracts return to more normal levels, which has helped push total group gross margin up from the last quarter last year," said Hurrell.

 Operating spend was down 2 per cent on the first quarter last year.

 Work was under way on the sale of the Chilean business and ownership review of the Australian business.
-Advisors had been appointed to assist with both processes.
+Advisers had been appointed to assist with both processes.

-"Dependent on the outcome of these processes, we intend to return around $1 billion of capital to our shareholders and unit holders by FY24."
+"Dependent on the outcome of these processes, we intend to return around $1 billion of capital to our shareholders and unit-holders by FY24."

+Jarden head of research Arie Dekker said first-quarter earnings were "solid in the circumstances".

+"While [Fonterra] is acknowledging that it is likely to struggle to generate earnings growth again in FY22, we do not view this as a halt in the turnaround, but rather reflects the inescapable impact milk price will have on year-to-year earnings, something that the strategy to further diversify into higher-value products should help with over the longer term," Dekker said in a market note.

 Hurrell said the reset business strategy focus on New Zealand milk was paying off.